mpkcb21/recipesdsproject/README.md

 This confusion matrix shows that it rarely gets "negative" reviews right and has a lot of False positives.

 # Final Model

+For our final model, we used three main features, `review_text`, `user_avg_rating_past`, and `recipe_review_count`

+### `review_text` (TF-IDF)

+This column contains the text from each user’s review.
+We included it because review language often reflects sentiment and satisfaction.
+TF-IDF vectorizer allows us to convert the text into numerical features that show us which words matter most in order to classify a review as a 1.
+Since the written text provides direct insight into a user’s experience, this feature became one of the strongest predictors in our model.

+### `user_avg_rating_past`

+This feature measures a user’s average rating outside of the current review.
+We learned that users differ widely in their rating behavior — low-activity users tend to rate lower, and some users consistently give higher ratings than others.
+Including this feature helps the model learn each user’s general rating style.
+We engineered it carefully to avoid leakage by subtracting the current rating when computing the cumulative average.
+(So we are not using the value to predict itself) This was basically just a more meaningful way of using user_review_counts as we used technically used this feature (-1) to compute the average raitng by a user.
+(Denominator of the equation used to compute this feature)

+### `recipe_review_count`

+This feature tracks how many reviews a recipe had received before the current one.
+We thought this would be a good feature because if a recipe has a lot of reviews, it probably means a lot of people liked it.
+Including this feature helps the model account for whether a recipe is already relatively new or well established, the latter probably helps it predict 1s accurately based off our reasoning.

+## Modeling Approach

+We used a **ColumnTransformer** to apply TF-IDF to the review text and a mean imputer to the other features.
+The classifier for the final model was **Logistic Regression**, and we used GridSearchCV to tune the hyperparameters `C` (regularization strength) and `class_weight`.
+The best combination was `C = 1` and no class weighting.

+Logistic Regression works well with high-dimensional TF-IDF data and avoids the overfitting issues that can occur with more complex models when dealing with sparse text features.

+## Results

+The final model achieved an **F1 score of around 0.95**, which is a slight improvement over the baseline.
+The biggest improvement came from the model’s ability to correctly identify **bad** ratings.
+In the baseline model, almost every prediction was labeled as good, resulting in very few true negatives.
+In contrast, the final model increased true negatives from around 50 to over **2,400**, while still maintaining strong accuracy on good ratings.

+<iframe
+  src="finalmodelconfusionmatrix.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This shows that including text and user behavior features helped the model become much more balanced and reliable when predicting lower ratings.
+Overall, the final model performed noticeably better than the baseline and provides meaningful improvements in precision  for the minority class.

+I also want to add that this was not that complex of a predictive task as there was major class imbalance as over 80 percent of the data was actually a 1 so the hardest part of this task was to make it predict a bad rating accurately.